| +Home | Museum | Articles | Advertising | Links | EMail Me |

 of Sony's line of electronic calculators before they left the calculator

 business.
-Very similar to Sony ICC-2550W in the
+Very similar in appearance to the

 Sperry Remington EDC-I / EDC-ID

 Sperry-Remington Nixie desktop, late 1960's.
-13 digit with
+Thirteen digit

-fixed decimal.
-Small-scale IC circuitry, with IC's made by Philco.
-EDC-1D
+capacity.
+Small-scale bipolar IC circuitry, with IC's

-means for setting decimal point selection.
+means for setting decimal point selection, with the assumption that it

 Tektronix Model 21